winglang/wing/docs/02-getting-started/05-aws.md

 ## Prerequisites

-To deploy Wing code to AWS, you'll need the following setup:
+In order to deploy to AWS, you will need:

 * [Terraform](https://terraform.io/downloads)
 * [AWS account] and the [AWS CLI] with [AWS credentials]